10 Best Hotels in Panama City

 Best in Costa Del Este: Westin

 Costa del Este is a relatively new area near the airport and south of the city.
 It can be 20 minutes to over an hour from the center of town depending on traffic.
-If you’re meetings are in this district, I recommend the Westin hotel.
+If your meetings are in this district, I recommend the Westin hotel.
 Attempting to navigate the toll road and traffic patterns for frequent meetings can be very challenging.

 Rates start at $189 weekday, but everything is expensive in Costa del Este… get used to it if you’re doing business there.